-Marron Glacé is a delicious candied chestnut treat from Northern Italy and France.
+Marron Glacé is a delicious candied chestnut treat typical to Northern Italy and France.
 It’s especially popular during November and December, when chestnuts are in season.
-But not just regular chestnuts.

 As the name implies, Marron Glace is made from marrons - a cultivated type of chestnut.
 Marrons are of a superior quality, have bigger in size fruit and more rich in flavor than regular chestnuts.

-Chestnuts are shelled, peeled and cooked in sugar syrup.
+Chestnuts are shelled, peeled, cooked in sugar syrup and covered with a thin layer of glaze.
 As a result you have sweet candied chestnut morsels with subtle notes of vanilla.
-All that covered with thin sugar glaze.

 Whole Marron Glaces is the best treat to enjoy all on its own.
-Any small broken pieces can be used in desserts (more on that later).
+Any small broken pieces can be used in desserts.

 How To Make Marron Glacé Step By Step